-The Desperado property covers an area of 1,410 hectares (3,480 acres) and is located in Nye County within the historical Ellendale mining district, approximately 40 kilometres east of the town of Tonopah.
+The Desperado property covers an area of approximately 1,650 acres and is located in Nye County within the historical Ellendale mining district, approximately 40 kilometres east of the town of Tonopah.
 Desperado is readily accessible by a series of local dirt roads connecting with Highway 6.
-Gold and silver at the Property are hosted within a low-sulphidation epithermal environment.
-The mineralization is typically structurally controlled and found at or proximal to the contact between rhyolite and andesite, with precious metals commonly associated with silicification and disseminated pyrite.

 2020-2021 Exploration Program